North Fork Tuolumne

 Mile 12: Confluence with Main Tuolumne River

-Now it’s time to relax and float out on the Tuolumne.
+Now it’s time to relax and float out on the end of the Tuolumnne River.
 Chances are the Tuolumne is running 6 to 10,000 cfs.
-If the reservoir is low there is more excitement below.
+If the reservoir is low there is more excitement below but still easy miles compared to the North Fork.

 Mile 15: Take-out at Ward’s Ferry Bridge